piotrloos/mastermind/readme.md

 ## Mastermind rules

 Mastermind is a code-breaking game for two players.
-In my program one of the players is computer.
+In my program one of the players is the computer.
 One player becomes the codemaker, the other the codebreaker.
 The codemaker chooses a pattern of 4 pegs (by default) using 6 different color pegs (by default).
 The solution pattern is visible to the codemaker, but not to the codebreaker.